Evaluation of Tarique Rahman’s Strategic Evolutions in Public Persona - Bangladesh HR Defender | Human Rights, Rule of Law & Accountability

 • Urban opposition politics

-• Reactive critiques to government policy
+• Reactive critiques of government policy

 This approach reflected a classic oppositional identity—contentious, assertive, and primarily political.